-Application to the first or second year of the BSc (Specialization in Science and Education) and BEd (Secondary) Combined Degrees Program is made through the Faculty of Science.
+Application to the first or second year of the BSc (Specialization in Science and Education)/BEd (Secondary) Combined Degrees Program is made through the Faculty of Science.
 See §15.15.6.
-Application to year three should be made directly to the Faculty of Education.

 15.6.3 Bachelor of Music/Bachelor of Education (BMus/ BEd) Combined Degrees Program